nerdschoolbergen/shellscripting/exercises/exercise-2.md

 - `/bin` - Essential commands like `ls`, `cp`, `rm`, in addition to shell programs like `bash`.
 - `/usr/bin` - Non-essential commands like `find`, `grep`, `head`, `tail`.

+:book: In addition to the folders above, there are standard folders for system-level commands (that perform tasks like formatting disks and configuring the OS):

+- `/sbin` - Essential system commands like `ping`, `shutdown`, `mount`.
+- `/usr/sbin` - Non-essential system commands like `chmod`, `tcpdump` and `netstat`.

+[Here](https://upload.wikimedia.org/wikipedia/commons/b/b7/POSIX_Utilities.pdf) is a list of standard commands.

+### 2.2.1 - Your first command

+:pencil2: Start by opening your terminal application.

-:exclamation: __macOS Catalina users__: The default shell in macOS Catalina is set to `zsh`.
+:exclamation: __macOS Catalina users__: The default shell in macOS Catalina is set to `zsh` (not `bash`).
 This means that after you open Terminal, you will need to start bash by typing `bash` and then pressing <kbd>Enter</kbd>.
 Alternatively, you can set the default shell to `bash` by following [this guide](https://www.howtogeek.com/444596/how-to-change-the-default-shell-to-bash-in-macos-catalina/).

-:pencil2: Start by opening your terminal application.
+Use the `echo $SHELL` command to list what shell you currently are using.

 :pencil2: Try listing the contents of these folders using the `ls <foldername>` command to get a list of commands.

-:book: In addition to the folders above, there are standard folders for system-level commands (that perform tasks like formatting disks and configuring the OS):

-- `/sbin` - Essential system commands like `ping`, `shutdown`, `mount`.
-- `/usr/sbin` - Non-essential system commands like `chmod`, `tcpdump` and `netstat`.

-:book:

 :book: The shell in it self is also a command, like other commands :)